Rimjhim28/Android-Remote/README.md

 ### Screenshots

-The main UI with the controls( left, right, forward, backward, stop)
+The main UI with the controls( left, right, forward, backward, stop and a button that views the database)

 <img src="https://user-images.githubusercontent.com/26908195/37524542-29bc471a-2950-11e8-8758-24d6610b9d83.png" width ="300" height = "500">